Liverpool to Edinburgh train with TransPennine Express

 Fast trains

-To travel from Liverpool to Edinburgh you need to make at least one change.
+To travel from Liverpool to Edinburgh you need to make at least 2 changes.

 Liverpool Lime Street (LIV)